The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🏊♀️ Swim in the Three Pools

-At the end of your hike, you’ll reach Wadi Shab’s three natural pools.
-Swimming in them is the main thing to do in this wadi, and the views you get from the water are simply breathtaking.
+At the end of your hike, you’ll reach Wadi Shab’s three natural pools, one leading to the next.
+Swimming in these pools is the main highlight of this wadi, and the views you get from the water are simply breathtaking.

 The first pool is the most shallow one and is suitable for non-swimmers, beginners, and children.
 The second pool starts to get deeper the further you swim, so if you don’t feel confident in your swimming abilities, I recommend staying in the shallower section or in the first pool.

 🔮 Swim to a Waterfall Inside a Hidden Cave